MuhammadTanveerAbbas/Reckoner-Runway-cal/README.md

 ## What is Reckoner?

-Reckoner is a web-based tool that calculates your company's financial runway—the number of months your business can operate before it runs out of money.
+Reckoner is a web based tool that calculates your company's financial runway the number of months your business can operate before it runs out of money.
 By simply inputting your current cash balance, monthly revenue, and monthly expenses, you get an immediate, clear, and accurate picture of your financial health.

 ## Why Reckoner?

-In the fast-paced world of startups, financial clarity is crucial, but the tools to achieve it are often overly complex or expensive.
+In the fast paced world of startups, financial clarity is crucial, but the tools to achieve it are often overly complex or expensive.
 Founders need quick, reliable answers to fundamental questions like, "How long can we last with the money we have?"

 Reckoner was built to solve this problem by providing: